timothybett/QS-Tim/README.md

 Currently  a third year student  at University of Nairobi persuing Quantity Survey.

-- 🔭 I’m currently working on Unified National Education Platform, Query Solutions Project and Microsoft Certifications for Educators
+- 🔭 I’m currently working on several objective based websiste Query Solutions Project.
--  I'm currently working with Java, Python, Spring Boot, Django Framework, Postgres, Azure AI Foundry, Azure(Cloud Hosting)
+-  I'm currently working with JavaScript, Python, Spring Boot, Django Framework, Postgres, HTML , CSS
 - 🌱 I’m currently working on REST API using Spring Boot and Django Rest Framework
-- 👯 I’m looking to collaborate and teach on the different Cybersecurity and Software Engineering projects
+- 👯 I’m looking to collaborate and  be of nenefit to any project which aims at  providing  services to ythe society at large.
-- 🤔 I’m looking for help with Software Engineering and Cyber Security
+- 🤔 I’m looking for help with  , Web Development Software Engineering and Quantity Survey
 - 💬 Ask me about Software Engineering and Cyber Security
-- 📫 How to reach me:  bostoneochieng@gmail.com
+- 📫 How to reach me:  tbett1313@gmail.com
-- ⚡ Fun fact: Reading, Watching Documentaries and Movies
+- ⚡ Fun fact: Reading ,playing video games, Watching Documentaries and Movies

 ![](https://github.com/vivekweb2013/vivekweb2013/blob/main/developer.gif)